bdxio/bdxio.site/2016/README.md

-# angular-typescript-webpack
+# BDX I/O Website

+Project architecture is based on [angular-typescript-webpack](https://github.com/brechtbilliet/angular-typescript-webpack) project
-Angular + Typescript + Webpack build with Karma and wallaby tests support.
+Stack is based on Angular 1 + Typescript + Webpack build with Karma and wallaby tests support.
 And this all with sourcemaps in production support!!

 ### Install